Welcome to All Saints.

 Father Sylvester will celebrate weekday Mass in the Blessed Sacrament

-Chapel at All Saints on Friday's at 6 p.m. throughout the month of August.
+Chapel at All Saints on Friday's at 6 p.m. followed by Eucharistic

-Registration open for preparation for First Holy Communion
+Registration is open for Religious Education for First Holy Communion and Confirmation

 Read our sermons on the